mgreiler/code-review-checklist/README.md

 checked for security issues?

 ## Performance
-- [ ] Do you think this code change will impact system performance in a negative way?
+- [ ] Do you think this code change decreases system performance?
 - [ ] Do you see any potential to improve the performance of the code significantly?